numenta/nupic.core-legacy/README.md

 If you want to use python, then obviously:

 - [Python](https://python.org/downloads/)
-    - Version 3.4+ (Recommended)
+    - Standard Python 3.4+ (Recommended)
-    - Version 2.7
+    - Standard Python 2.7
       + We recommend the latest version of 2.7 where possible, but the system version should be fine.
       + Python 2 is Not Supported on Windows, use Python 3 instead.
       + Python 2 is not tested by our CI anomore.
 It may still work but we don't test it.
 We expect to drop support for Python2 around 2020.
+    - Anaconda Python 3.7+
+      + On windows you must run from within 'Anaconda Prompt' not 'Command Prompt'.
+      + The pre-built binary releases only work with Standard Python so you must build from sources.
+      + Anaconda Python is not tested in our CI.

   Be sure that your Python executable is in the Path environment variable.
   The Python that is in your default path is the one that will determine which version of Python the extension library will be built for.
-  - NOTE: People have reported success with `Anaconda` python.
   - Other implementations of Python may not work.
   - Only the standard python from python.org have been tested.